Tips for parents of children with diabetes

 Do You Want to Become a Babysitter?

-If you have diabetes and want to become a babysitter for children with diabetes, here's some tips for being a safe and fun babysitter:
+If you have diabetes and want to become a babysitter to help parents of children with diabetes, here's some tips for being a safe and fun babysitter:

 - Take a babysitter's class.
 They often offer such classes through the American Red Cross and the YMCA.
 Showing that you are responsible enough to take a course in safe babysitting increases the chance that you will be hired.